Advancing the phenomenology of GeV-scale axion-like particles: Meson spectroscopy and ALP interactions

 Below, we describe how we add various excitations: lightest scalar, vector, tensor, axial-vector, and heavy pseudoscalar.

 Regarding the sector of scalar, vector, and tensor mesons (Sec.~\ref{app:adding-SVT} for the detailed description), we mainly follow Refs.~\cite{Cheng:2021kjg,DallaValleGarcia:2023xhh}).
 They slightly refine the treatment of these interactions in Ref.~\cite{Aloni:2018vki} but study only the ALPs without the coupling to gluons.
-The refinements include: imposing unitarity constraints restricting the contribution of certain excitations to various kinematic phase space of ALP decays; including proper polarization sum of vector and tensor mesons when treating them as intermediate states; and the coupling of the tensor mesons to the stress-energy tensor in terms of pseudoscalar mesons rather than just the minimal coupling via the metrics.
+The mentioned refinements include: imposing unitarity constraints that restrict certain contributions to ALP decays; including the proper polarization sum of vector and tensor mesons when treating them as intermediate states; and the coupling of the tensor mesons to the stress-energy tensor in terms of pseudoscalar mesons rather than just the minimal coupling via the metrics.
 However, there is an important difference between our present analysis and Refs.~\cite{Cheng:2021kjg,DallaValleGarcia:2023xhh} concerning the sector of scalar mesons in our present analysis; it is discussed in Sec.~\ref{app:scalar}.

 The addition of axial-vector and heavy pseudoscalar mesons is the new result that we discuss in Sec.~\ref{app:heavy-P-AV}.
 It is based on the so-called Extended Linear Sigma Model from Refs.~\cite{Parganlija:2012fy,Parganlija:2016yxq,Giacosa:2024epf}.